sebschmied/airtome2html/README.md

    Windows:
    I don't know, possibly with cygwin or something.

 * [Fork](https://help.github.com/articles/fork-a-repo/#platform-linux) the project on github.
 You need to be able to push to the repo, so this is mandatory.
-I started this project in part because I wanted to use github as my flight log backup.
+I started this project in part because I wanted to (ab)use github as my flight log backup.
+This is far from ideal, I'm aware that flights should be in a seperate repo (maybe a submodule).
 * Open a Terminal.
 * [Clone](https://help.github.com/articles/cloning-a-repository/#platform-linux) your forked repo and ``cd`` there.
 * Remove my flights: ``rm -rf ./flightbook``.